-Well, the European Union is a fundamentalist market-based organisation where mammoth free-wheeling corporations lord it every time over the needs of the continent’s ordinary citizens.
-The other 27 EU member states, therefore, simply looked the other way when the Greeks came begging for the straitjacket of austerity to be eased.
+Well, the European Union is a fundamentalist market-based organisation where mammoth free-wheeling corporations lord it every time over the needs of the Continent’s ordinary citizens.
+The other 27 EU member states, therefore, simply looked the other way when the Greeks came begging that the straitjacket of austerity be eased.
 And for good reason.
-In obedience to dictates from Brussels, the other EU governments – eg in Spain, Portugal and Ireland – have been hell-bent on screwing their own citizens.
-Why should they want to give some slack to Greece?
+In obedience to dictates from Brussels, the other EU governments – for example, those of Spain, Portugal and Ireland – have been hell-bent on sticking it to their own citizens with the truncheon of austerity.

-‘If Syriza were a genuinely party of the far left, would it not leap at the chance to throw down the gauntlet once and for all to the privateering European establishment and, in doing so, set an example for other similar parties the length and breadth of the continent.
+If Syriza had been a genuinely party of the far left, it would have leapt at the chance to throw down the gauntlet once and for all to the privateering European establishment and, in doing so, set an example for other similar parties the length and breadth of the continent.
 But no. They decided that they were going to remain with the EU and stay tied to the apron strings of the euro.
 Like Corbyn, they were going to negotiate “firmly but politely” with whoever would talk to them in the Eurocrat establishment…

 Negotiations with the Eurocrats?
 They will smother you with open arms.
-These guys are the past masters of negotiations.
+These guys are past masters of negotiation.
 They could negotiate the hind legs off a donkey.
 It will be like wading through treacle.
 At best they will dance circles round you, at worst they will tear you to pieces.
 And so, alas, it came to pass.
-As members of a new party from a peripheral country with no experience of government, Syriza’s negotiators will be like minnows in a pond of piranhas.
+As members of a new party from a peripheral country with little experience of government, Syriza’s negotiators were like minnows in a pond of piranhas.